1978 TOPPS BASEBALL CARDS

 Topps released their regular 585 card baseball set in 1978 as they had annually since 1952.
 Some notable rookie cards included Don Mattingly, Ozzie Smith, and Jay Howell.
 Stars of the era like Reggie Jackson, Johnny Bench and Ron Guidry also had prominent cards in the set.

-Read also: TOP BASEBALL CARDS OF 1971
+Read also: WHERE TO GRADE BASEBALL CARDS NEAR ME

 Aside from the base cards, the 1978 Topps set included several insert sets.
 An All-Star card subset included 25 additional cards highlighting the top players from the 1977 midsummer classic.
 There was also a separate 13 card League Leader subset recognizing statistical champions from the previous season.